syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ### Bubble sector

-When the heatmap tile type **Bubble** and the bubble type **Sector**, the sector of the bubble decides the magnitude of data point.
+When the heatmap tile type is **Bubble** and the bubble type is **Sector**, the sector of the bubble decides the magnitude of data point.
 If the sector is large, then the data point value will be high.

 To render the data points with bubble sector, set the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **Sector**.